YanrongXu/Yanrong-Xu-Portfolio/src/projects/Treasure-Hunt.md

- Aside from coding, I spend a night thinking about play a game that can walk around the a mystery room.
- After realizing there is no good way to build a game like this.
-I went away to build one of my own.
- This little game may seen boring, but if we walk around the room, there are so many thing we can find.
+Aside from coding, I spend a night thinking about playing a game that can walk around the mystery room.
+After realizing there is no right way to build a game like this.
+I went away to create one of my own.
+This little game may be seen annoying, but if we walk around the room, there are so many things we can find.

 It uses React on the front-end and a Django REST-API on the back-end.